There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial Time: $P \not= NP$: Introduction

+The problem was posed by Edmond in 1967, and had prompted far reaching researches in Theoretical Computer Sciences.
+One of the avenues of research to solve the `P versus NP' Problem is the P-isomorphism Conjecture, by Berman and Hartmanis, which states that any two NP-Complete sets $L_{_{1}}$ and $L_{_{2}}$ are p-isomorphic to each other.
+That is, there is a polynomial time computable, polynomial time reduction F from $L_{_{1}}$ to $L_{_{2}}$ which is 1-1 and onto.
+That is, $F$ is a bijection between $L_{_{1}}$ and $L_{_{2}}$, and thus, $L_{_{1}}$ and $L_{_{2}}$ are essentially `copies' of one another. \\

+The most interesting aspect of the conjecture is that, if it is true, then $NP\not= P$.
+Indeed, if NP = P, then, even finite sets would be NP-Complete.
+But, a finite set cannot be isomorphic to a infinite set like SAT.\\

+We take a different approach based on an unpublished `conjecture' by Dominic Welsh, which states that `there is a matroid lurking behind ever every good algorithm'.
+So, we extend the axioms of greedoids to englobe some set systems consisting of solutions and sub-solutions of \textit{accessible graphical search problems solvable in polynomial time}. \\

-By Theorems \ref{hamiltonCycleNP}, \ref{circuitValueProblemEasy}, \ref{maximalISEasy}, \ref{maximumISHard}, there are decision problems on graphs that are $\mathcal{P}$-complete or $\mathcal{NP}$-complete.
-That is, there are ''prototypical'' problems in $\mathcal{P}$ and $\mathcal{NP}$ that can be expressed in terms of graphs.
-In other words, every decision problem in $\mathcal{P}$ is the Maximal Independent Set Problem ($\hat{MIS}$) in disguise, while every decision problem in $\mathcal{NP}$ is the Hamiltonian Cycle Problem ($\hat{HC}$) in disguise.
-Thus, we only have to concern ourselves in finding the inherent combinatorial properties that make the $\hat{MIS}$ problem to be $\mathcal{P}$-complete, and a solution of $\hat{HC}$ problem to be easy to check but hard to find.
-Hence, without loss of generality, we may restrict ourselves on cases where $X$ is the set of edges or vertices of a graph to characterise completely the computational classes $\mathcal{P}$, $\mathcal{NP}$, $\mathcal{P}$-complete and $\mathcal{NP}$-complete.
+The fundamental intuition is based on the fact that there are `prototypical' $\mathcal{P}$-complete and $\mathcal{NP}$-complete problems that can be expressed in terms of graphs.
+Indeed, every decision problem in $\mathcal{P}$ is the Maximal Independent Set Problem ($\hat{MISP}$) in disguise, while every decision problem in $\mathcal{NP}$ is the Hamiltonian Cycle Problem ($\hat{HCP}$) in disguise.
+Thus, we only have to concern ourselves with finding the inherent combinatorial properties that make the $\hat{MISP}$ problem to be $\mathcal{P}$-complete, and a solution of $\hat{HCP}$ to be easy to check but hard to find.
+Hence, without loss of generality, we may restrict ourselves on cases where $X$ is either the set of edges or vertices of an isthmus-less labelled connected graph to characterise completely the computational class $\mathcal{P}$. \\